-As a graduate student she’d taught Beginning Swimming to undergrads at Keene State College in New Hampshire (1978).
-One day as a Red Cross instructor at KSC, she stood on the deck teaching a Beginning swim class to 20 undergraduates.
-As she gave instructions to kick across the pool with the flutter kick, she was stared at by no less than 10 students who were asking a question they couldn’t put into words: “Why are you telling me what to do with my arms and legs when I am afraid I might not live?”
+As a graduate student she’d taught Beginning Swimming to undergrads in Keene, New Hampshire (1978).
+One day on the deck as a Red Cross instructor at KSC teaching a Beginning class to 20 undergraduates, she was stared at by no less than 10 students who were asking a question with their eyes that they couldn’t put into words: “Why are you telling me what to do with my arms and legs when I am afraid I might not live?”
 With their attention on survival, they could not focus on swimming skills.

-She asked the college administration if she could offer a class for undergraduates who weren’t ready to learn swimming mechanics because they were afraid.
-The administration, while cooperative, advised that it would take too much red tape to change the undergraduate curriculum.
-They suggested she teach a new class through the Adult Extension Program which the College would promote and students could take.
-She agreed.
+She asked the college administration if she could offer a new class.
+The administration, wanting to be helpful, advised that it would take too much red tape to change the undergraduate curriculum but if she taught a new class through the Adult Extension Program, the College would promote and students could take it.

-In 1983, she realized that no one was expert at helping people who are afraid in water.
-She realized that this was her work.
+Five years later in 1983, she realized that no one was expert at helping adults who were afraid in water.
+She decided that this was her work.
 Transpersonal Swimming Institute opened two months later, May 1, 1983.
 The name later changed to Miracle Swimming for Adults.

 Since 1983, over 5000 students and 65 instructors have graduated from her programs.
 She produced a video, wrote a book, has spoken at numerous national and international events, hosted a 13-episode radio program –The Learn to Swim Show, appeared in the New York Times and USA Today and in dozens of other newspapers, television and radio programs, and has set a goal of reducing preventable drowning to zero by teaching every swimming instructor how to teach afraid adults; and every adult to be confident in deep water.